NuralySol/python_refresh/README.md

 # Python refresh

-Basics of Python and refresh code for practice
+Basics of Python and refresh code for practice run.